kali-linex/linex/Documentation/powerpc/bootwrapper.rst

 Copyright (C) Secret Lab Technologies Ltd.

-PowerPC image targets compresses and wraps the kernel image (vmlinux) with a boot wrapper to make it usable by the system firmware.
+PowerPC image targets compresses and wraps the kernel image (vmlinex) with a boot wrapper to make it usable by the system firmware.
 There is no standard PowerPC firmware interface, so the boot wrapper is designed to be adaptable for each kind of image that needs to be built.